coelhof12/coelhof12/README.md

 ## My Journey 🛤️

 From a young age, I was fascinated by the potential of technology to transform ideas into reality.
 This curiosity led me to pursue a degree in Design from the University of Aveiro.
 During my studies, I was actively involved in various student organizations, holding positions such as Vice-President of the Academic Association and Member of the Pedagogical Council.
 These experiences honed my leadership and teamwork skills, preparing me for the collaborative nature of the tech industry.

-## 🎨 Fun Facts

-- I love playing and listening to music.
-- I am also passionate about movies and gaming.
-- "The only limit to our realization of tomorrow is our doubts of today." – Franklin D. Roosevelt

 ## 🛠 Technologies & Tools